 Professor Barry Hill

-Barry R. Hill is professor of music, Director of the Music Recording Technology Degree Program, and Founding Director of the Center for Excellence in Teaching and Learning at Lebanon Valley College of Pennsylvania.
+Barry R. Hill is professor of music, Director of the Audio & Music Production Degree Program, and Founding Director of the Center for Excellence in Teaching and Learning at Lebanon Valley College of Pennsylvania.
 He is responsible for developing curriculum, teaching courses in the areas of recording and music business, and developing and maintaining multi-room recording studio facilities in this unique four-year liberal arts program.
 For the teaching and learning center, Dr. Hill organized seminars, faculty forums, grants, and the development of resources that can aid faculty in better understanding how students learn.

 “Learning Recording Engineering: Fundamental concepts and operations” is a textbook and audio CD set designed to teach recording practices in the studio.
 This is not a “Pro Tools for Dummies” type of book.
 There are no true audio instructional texts available commercially that make sense from a human learning theory orientation.
 This text is specifically designed to help novices learn and understand principles of recording systems and operations that allow them to quickly learn and use any type of technology they encounter down the road.

 Along with his experience in developing and teaching academic programs he has various areas of experience in the industry.
 As a recording engineer, he has a long list of album credits, including several national chart-placing singles.
 A member of the National Academy of Recording Arts and Sciences, Audio Engineering Society, and the Themed Entertainment Association, his knowledge of music technology has been utilized for recording productions, concert performances, theater sound design, theme park shows, system installations, workshops, and seminars.

 Recent projects include a book on church audio and development of a new course on theme park design…well, primarily user experience, but we’re focusing on how to design immersive, storytelling, placemaking experiences whether it be for a park, museum, or even a retail store.